influxdata/docs-v2/content/v2.0/query-data/guides/mathematic-operations.md

 ---
 title: Transform data with mathematic operations
 seotitle: Transform data with mathematic operations in Flux
-description: This guide walks through using Flux to transform data with mathematic operations. v2.0/tags: [math, flux]
+description: This guide describes how to use Flux to transform data with mathematic operations. v2.0/tags: [math, flux]
 menu:
   v2_0: